nicklaw5/go-respond/README.md

 ## Usage

-The goal of `go-respond` is to take most of grunt work out preparing your JSON response.
+The goal of `go-respond` is to take most of the grunt work out preparing your JSON response.
 Here's a simple example:

 ```go
 package main